simgislab/m-d.me/notes/jungruev-route-tibet-en/index.md

 On the 5th, we spent the night at Shangin-Gol.

-On the 6th, after crossing Bum-Tsai-Shil, we camped at Uüden-Tang.
+On the 6th, after crossing Bum-Tsai-Shil, we camped at Uuden-Tang.

 On the 7th, we spent the night at Kholachzhi-Kholo.